Passion for service leads Army Civilian to highest-ranking position

 |0

-This work, Passion for service leads Army Civilian to highest-ranking position, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Passion for service leads Army Civilian to highest-ranking position, by Samantha Tyler, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.